ringio/react-native-share-extension/README.md

 Forked so we can maintain and improve it (forked from https://github.com/alinz/react-native-share-extension)

+## Changes
+- Migrated it to work as a Pod Module (so we don't have to do the manual installation the original library needs since that installation is not working in the latest React Native versions)
+- In the future I will update this readme with the new installation system we are doing in the MVP

+## About the module
 This is a helper module which brings react native as an engine to drive share extension for your app.

 <p align="center">